jacksight/xina520_official_jailbreak/-REMOVE.md

 # XinaA15 Uninstallation Guide
-If you have encountered any tweak issues or jailbreak issues in general, **please use the guide below to uninstall:**
+If you want to fully remove XinaA15, please follow the guide below.
+> This will delete everything related to XinaA15.
+This will include:
+> - Tweaks & Themes
+> - Tweak Preferences
+> - XinaA15 Files

+# Uninstall Steps

 **1.** Reboot your device, either by using the `Power Off` button or [force restarting](https://support.apple.com/guide/iphone/force-restart-iphone-iph8903c3ee6/ios).